kedder/openvario-compman/README.md

 ## Installation

-At this stage of development (early preview), installation requires access to Internet and local network.
-You will also need to be able to ssh to the device or connect to it through standard serial port for debugging.

-Assuming the network connection is up and you are connected to the device with SSH or serial cable, use `opkg` package manager to download and install `compman`:
+To install `compman` on your OpenVario you will also need to be able to ssh to the device or connect to it through standard debugging serial port.
+Assuming the network connection is up, use `opkg` package manager to download and install `compman`:

 ```
 $ echo src compman http://openvario.lebedev.lt/opkg >> /etc/opkg/customfeeds.conf